TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 ## The Right Valve for the Job

 Now it makes sense.
-When showering the maximum flow rate is 8L/min.
+When showering our maximum flow rate is 8L/min.
 The flow rate is always below the specified minimum for the valve.
 The temperature is increasingly inaccurate at low flow rates, always biased towards colder temperatures.

 The valve is intended to prevent excessive temperatures for under floor heating.
 It's built to always mix some cold water in and to fail safe towards colder temperatures.